Richard Hayes (singer): Mercury Records (1948-54)

 Hayes was discovered by a personnel from Mercury Records in 1948.
 Hayes was singing at the Leon & Eddie's nightclub in New York City.
 He was approached by somebody who invited Hayes to perform on Art Ford's local Saturday night TV series on station WPIX in New York.
 Hayes eventually became a regular performer on Art Ford Saturday Night.
 A vice president from Mercury saw Hayes on the series and invited him to record for Mercury.
-Between 1948-1949, Hayes made three recordings for Mercury that weren't that successful.
+Between 1948 and 1949, Hayes made three recordings for Mercury that weren't that successful.
 But his fourth recording, a version of the song "The Old Master Painter", became an instant success.

 The song had been previously recorded by singers Dick Haymes, Peggy Lee & Mel Tormé, Phil Harris, Snooky Lanson and Frank Sinatra.
-But it was Hayes' recording of this song that made the charts.
+But it was Hayes's recording of this song that made the charts.
 The song was ranked number 2 on the Billboard Hot 100 charts and remained there for twelve weeks.

 The next song he recorded for the Mercury label was a version of the song "My Foolish Heart" in 1950.
 He again enjoyed the producing accompaniment of Mitch Miller.
 Hayes also enjoyed another hit.
 Although not as popular as his previous song, "My Foolish Heart" did manage to rank number 21 on the charts.
 Shortly after the release of the song, Miller left Mercury and joined rival label Columbia Records.
 Hayes remained with Mercury and recorded four more songs that did not place on the charts.
 But the fifth song he recorded, a duet with Kitty Kallen entitled "Our Lady Of Fatima", managed to reach number 10 on the charts beginning in September 1950 and remained there for three months.